Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 ## Architecture & technology

+### C4 model

-I've stated defining some architecture views of the system, following the [C4 Model](https://c4model.com/).
+I've stated defining **architectural views** of the system, following the [C4 Model](https://c4model.com/).

+The main goal of this model is describe and comunicate architecture decissions.
+Also, this diagrams are a great starting point for discussions about system design during up-front sessions.

-I've only use three of the four model views, because the *class diagrmas* is tightly couplled to implementtation, so change prone during development phases, then can become waste.
+I've only used three of the four model views, because the *class diagrmas* is tightly coupled to implementtation, so change prone during development phases, then can become waste.

-### Context
+#### Context

 In this view we define the actors (people, roles,...) involved in the system, and also we define the system boundaries.